in

 While this lens may not be the best performer technically, the photos I’ve taken with it stand out due to the unique character it brings.
 There seems to be something distinct about the German designs of Zeiss or Leica aesthetic that contrasts with the more modern, clinical look of Japanese lenses—something that truly adds life to the images.

-I’m still undecided on whether to keep it or sell it to upgrade to a 50mm 1.2 GM, but for now, it gets the job done well at a more affordable and practical price, allowing me to invest the difference in other equipments or experiences.
+I’m still uncertain whether to keep it or sell it in order to upgrade to a 50mm f/1.2 GM, as the 50mm lens is arguably one of the most commonly used and versatile focal lengths.
+It must excel in low-light conditions while also providing silent operation, especially for audio-sensitive situations like video shooting.
+But for now, it gets the job done well for photography and silent cut at a more affordable and practical price, allowing me to invest the difference in other equipments or experiences.

 GIPHY App Key not set.
 Please check settings